dafny-lang/dafny/Test/tutorial/ImpVerifiedCompiler/README.md

 * Every require is in the antecedants
 * Every ensure is in the consequents

+Note, however, that a lemma with n ensures, where n is greater than 1, should not be interpreted as 1 but n sequents.

 The body of the lemma can be interpreted as a proof script.
 The semantics of the proof script is given by weakest-preconditions, but you do not have to think about the proof script as such.
 Indeed, you can simulate the rules of [Hilbert's systems](TutorialSupport/Hilbert.dfy), [natural deduction](TutorialSupport/NaturalDeduction.dfy), and [sequent calculus](TutorialSupport/SequentCalculus.dfy).

 Perhaps the simplest way to interpret (and write) proof scripts for proofs that are not tightly connected to code is to think by natural deduction.